brettz9/unicode-input-toolconverter/README.md

 [XUL-based Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/unicode-input-toolconverter/),
 but XUL support was dropped in Firefox.

+## High priority to-dos (toward restoring functionality)

+1. Unihan download and other Unicode file saving into indexedDB
+2. Move out description code in `UnicodeConverter.js` to `charrefunicodeDb` or other database-aware utility.
+3. Split up `unicodecharref.js`
+4. Restore starting with `unicodecharref.js` and then `charrefConverters.js`.

 ## Possible to-dos

 1. ONGOING: Get **l10n** completed (only en-US, hu-HU, pt-BR, sv-SE were completed)